Create World

 Specific Patches

-In NetLogo, to set specific patches at given coordinates to a certain color, you’ll want to directly reference those patches by their coordinates rather than using a random selection method like n-of
+In NetLogo, to set specific patches at given coordinates to a certain color, you’ll want to directly reference those patches by their coordinates rather than using a random selection method like n-of.
+Here’s a simple procedure to change the patches at (-1, 1) and (-2, 2) to green and set their degree to 2:

 to go-green